Missouri abortion-rights campaign backs proposal to enshrine access but allow late-term restrictions

 The term is used by health care providers to describe whether a pregnancy is expected to continue developing normally or whether a fetus might survive outside the uterus.
 It’s generally considered to be around 23 or 24 weeks into pregnancy but has shifted earlier with medical advances.
 The American College of Obstetricians and Gynecologists opposes viability language in legislation or regulations.

+Executive Director Pamela Merritt in a statement said Medical Students for Choice “is deeply concerned by the trend of state coalitions organizing to enshrine restrictions on abortion access into state constitutions.”

+“Codifying the most problematic components of Roe is a tactic that completely rejects the reproductive justice framework, placing greater importance on the rights of some while sacrificing abortion access for people most impacted by abortion bans,” Merritt said.

-The decision by Missourians for Constitutional Freedom acknowledges concerns by some that a more expansive proposal would fail to pass in the state, which was among the first to outlaw almost all abortions after Roe v.
+The decision by Missourians for Constitutional Freedom to include language on viability acknowledges concerns by some that a more expansive proposal would fail to pass in the state, which was among the first to outlaw almost all abortions after Roe v.
 Wade was overturned.

 Current Missouri law includes an exception for medical emergencies, but not in cases of rape and incest.